|Library Director:||Taylor Fitchett (4-7725)|

 Resources for Authors

-The Law School has an account with ExpressO for electronic submission of manuscripts to your choice of law reviews.
+The Law School has an account with ExpressO and Scholastica for electronic submission of manuscripts to your choice of law reviews.
 For shorter opinion pieces, submission criteria and procedures for op-eds in more than 100 U.S. newspapers are available from the Communications Consortium Media Center.

 Law Journals: Submissions and Ranking, from Washington & Lee Law School, classifies and ranks law reviews based on subject matter, impact, and number of citations in journals and legal opinions, and also provides manuscript submission instructions.
 The LexisNexis Directory of Law Reviews provides addresses for more than 600 journals in PDF, spreadsheet and Word label files, although it has not been updated in several years.